ntmck/ecstatic/README.md

 The goal of the project is to have a light-weight, efficient, and easy to use game engine useful for quickly prototyping internal game logic for game designers.

-ECStatic is developed using Test-Driven Development to the best of my ability.

 ---
 ### Development Backlog
 - [x] Entity Management